Tanvii13/Resume-Analyzer-for-College-Placements/Elicitation_Techniques.md

 This document describes how requirements will be collected from the different stakeholders and end users of the Resume Analyser system.

-For each stakeholder, the suitable elicitation techniques are listed along with the reason for using them and the information expected from the session.
+For each stakeholder, the suitable elicitation techniques are listed along with the reason for using them and the information expected from the given session.

 ---